puzpuzpuz/questdb.io/docs/guides/influxdb-migration.md

 #### Transform data in QuestDB

-Since InfluxDB exports only one metric for each ILP line, this means that if you are storing more than one metric for the same series, one row will create multiple ILP lines with one valid metric value and the other metrics shown as NULL.
+Since InfluxDB exports only one metric for each line, this means that if you are storing more than one metric for the same series, one row will create multiple InfluxDB Line Protocol lines with one valid metric value and the other metrics shown as `NULL`.
 Therefore, we recommend transforming your data in QuestDB.

 For example, if you query a table with several metrics: